-Known as the Italian capital of fashion and design, Milan never fails to set the trends.
-The streets of this northern Italian metropolis boast beauty offering a sublime mix of historical and contemporary architecture with the imposing Duomo Cathedral being a highlight.
-Wide avenues, picturesque cobblestone alleys, canal promenades and high-tech developments intersect one with another.
-You would need at least a week of time to explore properly all its great sights and hidden gems, however, if you plan it right, one day in Milan could be a great start.
+Known as the Italian capital of fashion and design, Milan never fails when it comes to setting trends.
+The streets of this northern Italian metropolis boast beauty and offer a sublime mix of historical and contemporary architecture with the imposing Duomo Cathedral at the centre of it.
+Wide avenues, picturesque cobblestone alleys, canal promenades and high-tech developments intersect one another.
+You would need at least a week to explore properly all of the city’s great sights and hidden gems, but if you plan it right, one day in Milan could be a great start.

 What’s the best time to visit Milan?

-Milan has a continental climate which means cold and grey winters and hot and humid summers.
-The sunshine is rare from October to February so better pick the warmer months.
-Being set in the Po Valley summer can be unbearably hot with no wind at all.
+Milan has a continental climate, which means cold and grey winters and hot and humid summers.
+Sunshine is rare from October to February, so better pick the warmer months.
+Given the city’s location in the Po Valley, summers can be unbearably hot with no wind at all.
 Therefore, if you cannot stand strong heat, skip July and August.
 That’s also the time of the year with the biggest tourist crowds.
-Ideally best months would be May and September.
+Ideally, the best months to visit would be May and September.

-Milan is a city in northern Italy, and the second-most populous city in Italy.
-The city is recognized as the world’s fashion and design capital, being a host to Milan Fashion Week and the Milan Furniture Fair.
-Other than that it is an important art, commerce, education, entertainment, finance, healthcare, media, services, research and tourism centre and one of the wealthiest cities in the EU.
-Milan homes many museums and art galleries that boast some of the most important Art History works, including The Last Supper by Leonardo da Vinci.
-The two famous Italian football teams A.C.
-Milan and Inter Milan are Milan based and play their matches on San Siro Stadium.
+Milan is a city in northern Italy and the second-most populous city in the country.
+It is recognized as the world’s fashion and design capital, being a host to Milan Fashion Week and Milan Furniture Fair.
+Other than that, it is an important art, commerce, education, entertainment, finance, healthcare, media, research and tourism centre and one of the wealthiest cities in the EU.
+Milan houses many museums and art galleries that boast some of the most important works in art history, including the Last Supper by Leonardo da Vinci.
+The two famous Italian football teams, A.C.
+Milan and Inter Milan, play their matches on San Siro stadium.

 One Day in Milan Itinerary